-What is Platelet Rich Plasma (PRP)?
+What is Platelet Rich Plasma (PRP) Therapy?
 Have you heard of it?
 PRP, in recent years has been on the rise in popularity as high profile athletes have begun accessing this treatment for their injuries.
 There are various ways in which PRP can be utilized, whether you are suffering from arthritis, have been injured while participating in athletics, or are considering PRP for its’ anti aging benefits, PRP may be the right form of treatment for you.

 PRP doctors have compiled some of the most common questions asked by those considering Platelet Rich Plasma Therapy as a form of treatment: